What you will study

 - Music Alumni Foundation scholarships

-- Music service awards
+- Music ensemble scholarship

 - Presidential all-state music scholarships